bitlogik/uniblow/README.md

 - Download the Uniblow binary [from the uniblow official website](https://uniblow.org/get).

-To increase the security, the Windows exe releases are signed with our [Extended Validation certificate](https://en.wikipedia.org/wiki/Code_signing#Extended_validation_(EV)_code_signing), bringing even greater confidence in the integrity of the application.
+To increase the security, the Windows exe releases are signed with the publisher [Extended Validation certificate](https://en.wikipedia.org/wiki/Code_signing#Extended_validation_(EV)_code_signing), bringing even greater confidence in the integrity of the application.

 On **Debian / Tails / Ubuntu** :

 - Follow the [dedicated instructions page](docs/LinuxRunBin.md).

-To increase the security, the Linux binaries releases are [signed with our PGP key](https://bitlogik.fr/pgp/bitlogik.asc), bringing even greater confidence in the integrity of the application.
+To increase the security, the Linux binaries releases are [signed with the publisher PGP key](https://bitlogik.fr/pgp/bitlogik.asc), bringing even greater confidence in the integrity of the application.
 The checking process is described in [this instructions document](docs/LinuxRunBin.md).